ionarohan/Wind-energy-and-terrestrial-mammals/README.md

 # Folders

-data - Contains raw data files and R scripts for handling data
+data - Contains raw data files for handling data

+code - Contains R scripts for each speices base model and wind model

 figures - Contains plots of the variable effects in the base models and wind models.